yzhan298/dmclock/README.md

 priority queue or a very simple scheduler for comparison.
 Other priority queue implementations could be added in the future.

+#### Interpreting simulation output

+Columns are clients in the first part of output and servers in the lower part, Values are ops per second.
+Rows are time-windows in which the ops/second are measured -- earlier up top, later as you go lower.

 ## Using dmclock

 To be written....